tamtran4869/E-commerce-analysis/Product_analysis.md

 #### Comments

-The data showed a slightly improvement in all metrics since adding new functions.
+The data showed a slight improvement in all metrics since adding new functions.

 ## Question 17